Direct-Effect Risk Minimization for Domain Generalization: Experiments

-In the correlation-shifted datasets, there is spurious correlation between the class label and the features such as the color or the background of the images. {Learning the test environment is difficult since there might be correlation flip between the training and test environments.} We show that the performance of i.i.d. algorithms such as ERM will significantly drop in this case, while our approach achieves improved performance in these difficult environments.
-We evaluate our approach on the correlation-shifted dataset \emph{CMNIST} from DomainBed.
-Moreover, in order to perform a comprehensive evaluation, we also conduct experiments on the \emph{3DShapes} dataset, \emph{DSprites} dataset, and the \emph{CelebA} dataset, which are common correlation shift datasets used to evaluate domain generalization methods \cite{wiles2021fine,ye2022ood,sagawa2019distributionally}.
-We use the DomainBed benchmark to evaluate algorithms on these datasets.
-For comparison, we run the above mentioned 14 methods on these datasets using the codes provided by DomainBed.
+We compare DRM with 14 baseline methods, including: ERM~\cite{vapnik1998statistical}, IRM~\cite{arjovsky2019invariant}, GroupDRO~\cite{sagawa2019distributionally}, Mixup~\cite{zhang2018mixup,xu2020adversarial,yan2020improve,wang2020heterogeneous}, MLDG~\cite{li2018learning}, CORAL~\cite{sun2016deep}, MMD~\cite{li2018mmd}, DANN~\cite{ganin2016domain}, CDANN~\cite{li2018deep}, MTL~\cite{blanchard2011generalizing}, SagNet~\cite{nam2019reducing}, ARM~\cite{zhang2020adaptive}, VREx~\cite{krueger2021out} and RSC~\cite{huang2020self}, which appeared in the DomainBed benchmark \cite{gulrajani2020search}.
+We evaluate the performance of our approach on datasets classified as correlation-shifted datasets by \cite{wiles2021fine, ye2022ood}, in which there are spurious correlations between the class label and the features such as the color or the background of the images.
+Learning the test environment is difficult since there might be a spurious-correlation flip between the training and test environments.
+We show that the performance of \iid algorithms such as ERM will significantly drop in this case, while our approach achieves improved performance in these difficult environments.
+We strictly follow the protocol of DomainBed by conducting random searches for all hyperparameters in all stages.
+For comparison, we use the codes provided by DomainBed to run the above-mentioned 14 methods.
+We defer the details of the experiment setting and results to Appendix \ref{app_exp}.